strawlab/strawlab-ansible-roles/README.md

     rm -rf ~/strawlab-ansible-roles/

-# Now, to create a ROS workspace for FreemoVR
+# Now, to create a ROS workspace for FreemoVR Engine

 Do this as a normal user

-    /opt/ros/workspace-installers/kinetic/make-freemovr-workspace.sh
+    /opt/ros/workspace-installers/noetic/make-freemovr-engine-workspace.sh

 Now you should have new directories in `~/ros` with everything installed.
-The top-level workspace is at `~/ros/freemovr-kinetic`.
+The top-level workspace is at `~/freemovr-engine-noetic`.
 You can initiate your ROS environment with

-    source ~/ros/freemovr-kinetic/devel/setup.bash
+    source ~/ros/freemovr-engine-noetic/devel/setup.bash

 NOTE: You have to initiate your ROS environment with the above command every time you open a new terminal window otherwise you will get an error when trying